intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 ## PLRU Hit/Invalidate

-A second algorithm needed to maintain the PLRU tree is to manage 'hits' to a given `way`, making that `way` 'recently used', or to invalidate a `way`, making it available for use and marking it as LRU.
-Given a `way` to hit or invalidate, this algorithm needs to update the state of the PLRU tree and return it.
+A second algorithm needed to maintain the PLRU tree is managing 'hits' to a given `way`, making that `way` 'recently used', or to manage 'invalidates' of a `way`, making it available for use and marking it as LRU.
+Given a `way` to hit or invalidate, this algorithm needs to update the state of the PLRU tree and return that state vector.

 ### Software PLRU Hit/Invalidate

-For the software form of the hit algorithm, the PLRU state is again traversed recursively, splitting on the middle element (line 6) and processing the lower and upper portions of the state vector.
-If the `way` being hit is in the left portion, then that portion of the tree is processed, otherwise it is simply returned -- similarly for the right.
+For the software form of the hit algorithm, the PLRU state is again traversed recursively, splitting on the middle element (line 6) and processing the lower (line 9) and upper (line 12) portions of the state vector.
+If the `way` being hit is in the left portion, then that portion of the tree is processed, otherwise it is simply returned as is -- similarly for the right.

 ```dart
  1 List<int> hitPLRU(List<int> v, int way,